Unable to Locate Complete Label Info

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The third ingredient is meat by-products, slaughterhouse waste.
+The third ingredient is meat by-products, an item made from slaughterhouse waste.
 This is what’s left of slaughtered animals after all the prime striated muscle cuts have been removed.

 With the exception of hair, horns, teeth and hooves, this item can include almost any other part of the animal.2